Life on Earth (TV series)

 Life on Earth: A Natural History by David Attenborough is a British television natural history series made by the BBC in association with Warner Bros.
 Television and Reiner Moritz Productions.
 It was transmitted in the UK from 16 January 1979.

 During the course of the series presenter David Attenborough, following the format established by Kenneth Clark's Civilisation and Jacob Bronowski's The Ascent of Man (both series which he designed and produced as director of BBC2), travels the globe in order to trace the story of the evolution of life on the planet.
 Like the earlier series, it was divided into 13 programmes (each of around 55 minutes' duration).
 The executive producer was Christopher Parsons and the music was composed by Edward Williams.

-Highly acclaimed, it is the first in Attenborough's Life series of programmes and was followed by The Living Planet (1984).
-It established Attenborough as not only the foremost television naturalist, but also an iconic figure in British cultural life.
+At a cost exceeding £1 million ($1.2 million), it was an immense project that involved filming over 100 locations around the world and took three years in the making by a team of 30 people with the help of more than 500 scientists.
+Highly acclaimed as a milestone in the history of British wildlife television, it established Attenborough as not only the foremost television naturalist, but also an iconic figure in British cultural life.
+It is the first in Attenborough's Life series of programmes and was followed by The Living Planet (1984).